Why this Bloomsday is different from the rest

 “Bloom’s Jewishness embodies the sharp challenge posed to unitary concepts of statehood, for almost two millenniums, by the presence of a people who retain a separateness without having had a state of their own to back it up,” Joyce scholar Terence Killeen wrote for the Irish Times in 2003.

-But Bloom being Jewish also allows readers an unlikely surrogate for a common feeling, as Odysseus must have had for homesick sailors missing hearth and home.
+But Bloom being Jewish also allows readers an unlikely surrogate for a common feeling, as Odysseus must have had alongside his homesick sailors missing hearth and home.
 While the Jewish population of Ireland — now growing for the first time in decades — is marginal, the liminal space of belonging to one’s country while being alienated from it is universal.

 It’s not only Bloom who is made to feel unwelcome, but the poet, Stephen Dedalus, with whom he shares a rare kinship.
 Their relationship is believed to be based on Joyce’s friendship with Aron Ettore Schmitz, aka Italo Svevo, a fellow modernist who, like Bloom, was a product of an interfaith marriage.